fabien-colonnier/MyWebsite/pages/emma.md

 <h1> Public presentation at the Paris Motor Show 2010 </h1>

 <p style="text-align: justify; text-justify: inter-word;">
-The vehicle was presented for the first time to the public at the Paris Motor Show 2010 on the ESTACA booth.
-As the fabrication of the Master was longer than expected, a presentation in an intermediate stat was decided.
-Therefore, the fiberglass was painted in the vehicle color and some tape were placed on the vehicle to highlight the lines.
-The Powertrain was mounted on the vehicle to give a complete external outlook.
+The vehicle was presented for the first time to the public at the Paris Motor Show 2010 in the ESTACA booth.
+As the fabrication of the Master took longer than expected, it was presented in an intermediate state.
+The fiberglass was painted in the vehicle's color and tape was placed on the vehicle to highlight the lines.
+The powertrain was mounted on the vehicle to give a complete external look.
 </p>

 <div id="gallery_container"></div>